 Cheques or bank transfers from international students must be in pounds sterling.
 Please note that fees for international students are the same as those for UK students.

 On all courses lasting 12 weeks or more, a make-up kit and bag is provided and each student receives a copy of “The Complete Make-up Artist” textbook by Penny Delamar, which is referred to throughout the course.
+Our Summer Beauty & Fashion course also includes a full kit.
 The fees also cover the many products and materials used during the course, as well as equipment and tools.

 For the short courses, all make-up and a set of brushes is provided for the student to use for the duration of the course.

 For the students on the Cert HE Professional Make-up Design course, registration with the University of West London is also included in the fees.